-Revenue decreased \$0.4 million, or 9%, for the three months ended March 31, 2024, compared to the same period of 2023.
+Revenue decreased \$0.4 million, or 9%, for the three months ended March 31, 2024 June 30, 2024, compared to the same period of 2023.
 This decrease was comprised of a \$0.4 million decrease in EksoHealth revenue offset by a \$0.1 million increase in EksoWorks.
+EksoHealth revenue and a \$0.1 million increase in EksoWorks revenue.

-The decrease in EksoHealth revenue was primarily driven by a decrease in the volume of EksoNR, partially offset by a higher volume of Indego device sales.
+The decrease in EksoHealth revenue was primarily driven by a decrease in the average selling price for the EksoNR on an aggregate basis across all regions, driven by an increase in the volume of EksoNR service revenue, partially offset by a higher volume of Indego device sales.
+EksoNR subscriptions revenue.
 The increase in EksoWorks revenue was primarily driven by an increase in the volume of EVO sales.